eriksank/alt-regex-engine/README.md

 Introduction
 ------------

-In order to execute a regular expression, it needs to be compiled into a set of state-transitions.
+In order to execute a regular expression, the expression needs to be compiled into a set of state-transitions.
 For example, let us investigate the following regular expression:

         a b c d